Best LGBTQ+ Shows & Movies to Watch This Pride Month

 *Moonlight requires a Showtime add-on subscription.

-New to Hulu, the film Supernova follows a gay couple as they travel across England while coping with a serious diagnosis.
-Don’t miss this 2020 tearjerker starring Oscar®-winning actors Stanley Tucci and Colin Firth.
+Supernova follows a gay couple as they travel across England while coping with a serious diagnosis.
+Don’t miss this 2020 tearjerker starring Oscar®-winning actors, Stanley Tucci and Colin Firth.

 Watch: Supernova